Contributors – writers/liturgists

 Steve describes himself on his blog: “I’m a United Methodist pastor in Massachusetts.
 I’ve served churches for 37 years, mostly in Montana and New Hampshire.
 I’ve also lived in South Dakota, California, Washington and Minnesota.
 I have a wife, Beth, and three grown sons whom I love dearly.
 I often lead retreats on prayer, poetry and renewing our language about God.
 I used to write and perform with the Montana Logging & Ballet Company, a quartet that did music and comedy around the country…”

 Writer and retired minister in the United Reformed Church in Great Britain who cares about words and loves children, worship and baptisms!
 Ana established and edits Worship Words.
+She was ordained into ministry by the Christian Church (Disciples of Christ) USA.

 Ana, with her husband Tod, served pastorates in the United Kingdom from 2010 – 2022, in London and Salisbury, and in the USA for 3 years in Franklin, New Hampshire.
 Their years of international service, many with Global Ministries (Christian Church-Disciples of Christ USA and United Church of Christ USA), have taken them to South Africa, Zimbabwe, Australia and most recently in 2019 to Zambia.